 What’s the difference between cut-to-size and kiss-cut labels?

-Cut-to-size labels are die-cut, which means that they are printed and cut in the exact shape that you want.
-Kiss-cut labels are also printed in the exact shape that you want, but they have an extra paper backing that makes them easier to peel.
+Cut-to-size labels are printed and cut to your exact shape, while kiss-cut labels are also printed to your exact shape but have an extra paper backing that makes them easier to peel.

 Can I print in custom shapes?

 Yes, we offer custom shapes for stickers and labels to make your products stand out.